hcholab/secure-gwas/README.md

 We provide an example data set in test_data1/ (for CP1) and test_data2/ (for CP2) directories.

-See the sister repo (https://github.com/simonjmendelsohn/key-exchange) for generating the input data, as well as the shared keys (which can be updated in the parameter file).

 ==== Step 3: Initial Data Sharing ====

 On the respective machines, cd into code/ and run DataSharingClient